 It’s that time of the year again – the greenhouses of the Royal Palace of Laeken are open to the public!
-They open for 3 weeks every year and attract many Belgians but also many visitors from neighboring countries.
-A visit to the greenhouses is a really nice outing, whether alone, with friends or family or even for a first date 🙂 It is free for visitors under 18 years of age while adults pay the very fair price of 2,50 EUR per person.
-The income (in full) goes to The Queen’s Charities, which you can read more about on www.monarchie.be.
+They open for 3 weeks every year and attract many residents of Belgium but also a huge number of visitors from neighboring countries.
+A visit to the greenhouses is a really nice outing, whether alone, with friends or family or even for a first date 🙂 The entrance costs 4 EUR per person while the children under the age of 12 have a free visit.
+Visits must be booked in advance.
+Find more info on the opening hours & booking on the official website.

 The Greenhouses are beautiful and the flowers smell great, but my favorite part is probably the walk around the paths!
 You get to walk by a part of the Palace, alongside the Greenhouses and you can enjoy the view on the vast area around the Palace and the Japanese Tower!
 Yes, we have a Japanese Tower in Brussels and it is just around the corner from the Greenhouses.
 Both the Japanese Tower and the Chinese Pavilion are part of the Museums of the Far East.
 Unfortunately, both are closed for renovation until further notice, but they are still worth the 5-minute walk from the Greenhouses just for the architecture.